Of ancestry, antiques and art

 (Photo courtesy of Our London, 2015)

 In 2014, recognizing that the auction industry was evolving more and more to online sales the York Street location was sold and a new integrated website and auction software suitable for mobile devices was introduced.
-All sales are now out of the Hamilton Road location, with two dedicated online auction showrooms.
-Clients have reacted to the change with enthusiam, enjoying the free parking, easy access to the 401 expressway, not having to visit two locations and everything on one level.
+All sales are now out of the Hamilton Road location including two dedicated online auction showrooms, the George Gardner and Jason Gardner galleries.
+Clients have reacted to the change with enthusiam, enjoying the free parking, loading area at rear of building, easy access to the 401 expressway, not having to visit two locations and everything on one level.

 Now well into the 21st century, Gardner Galleries have conducted thousands of successful auctions including the contents of Castle Kilbride in Baden, Ontario, the Law Estate Collections of Toronto whose antiques realized one million dollars, a world record price of $184,000 for an 8.5 x 11in A.Y.
 Jackson oil in 2009, an Arthur Elsley painting which fetched $350,000, Florence Carlyle painting that brought a world record price of $115,000, Dow Canada Art Collection which broke several existing art sales records such as a York Wilson oil on canvas which sold for $11,500, Philip Goodwin oil for $75,000, Simon Willard clock for $64,000, a porcelain wine cooler for $23,000 and contents from the Guy Lombardo Museum.
 In October, 2011 Grant Gardner made headline news worldwide (including CNN, CBC and CTV) when a book, the Captain James Wallis album of hand-coloured engravings and watercolours was found in an estate residence clothes closet and sold for an outstanding 1.8 million dollars ($2,070,000 including premium).
 The strength of online auctions was shown in the spring of 2015 when a 1970 Jaguar E-Type 2+2 coupe from an Ontario estate sold for $110,880 attracting bids from across Canada, the United States, Europe and the Middle East.